Punkweb/punkweb-ui/README.md

 ### Standalone CSS

-- Download the latest release from the [releases page](https://github.com/Punkweb/punkweb-ui/releases) and include the minified CSS file in your project.
+- Download the latest release from the [releases page](https://github.com/Punkweb/punkweb-ui/releases) and include the minified CSS file in your HTML:
-- Include the CSS file in your HTML file:

 ```html
 <link rel="stylesheet" href="/path/to/punkweb-ui.min.css" />